egbakou/reedsolomon/README.md

  Take a look at the `ReedSolomon.NET.Sample` project in the `src` folder.

 You will find these three files: `SampleEncoder`, `SampleDecoder,` and `RemoteDecoder`.
-They show, in a very simple way, how to break a file into shards and encode parity, and then how to take a subset of the shards and reconstruct the original file.
+They show, in a very simple way, how to break a file into data chunks and parity chunks, and then how to take a subset of the shards and reconstruct the original file.

 - `SampleEncoder.cs`